pkro/Java-Masterclass/readme.md

 ![gridlines](images/gridlines.png)

-- Prefered size: determine how much space control gets (default: as much as it needs to display the content)
+- Preferred size: determine how much space control gets (default: as much as it needs to display the content)
-- defince column widths with columnConstraint:
+- define column widths with columnConstraint:

       <columnConstraints>
           <ColumnConstraints percentWidth="70.0"/>